markmbaum/libode/README.md

 * Hairer, E., Nørsett, S. P. & Wanner, G. Solving Ordinary Differential Equations I: Nonstiff Problems.
 (Springer-Verlag, 1987).
 * Hairer, E. & Wanner, G. Solving Ordinary Differential Equations II: Stiff and Differential-Algebraic Problems.
 (Springer, 1996).

 The table below lists all the solvers and gives some basic information about them.
 All of the solvers can be used with a custom time step selection function, but those with a built-in adaptive capability are indicated below.
 Papers and/or links to the derivation or original publication of the methods are often copied in the headers for the solver classes and included in the documentation.
-Some work still needs to be done to make the implicit methods genuinely useful, and a list of things to implement is in the `todo.txt` file.
+Some work still needs to be done to make the implicit methods genuinely useful, and a list of things to implement is in the `TODO.md` file.

 Method | Class Name | Header File | (ex/im)plicit | built-in adaptive? | stages | order | stability
  --- | --- | --- | --- | --- | --- | --- | ---